fakedon/hub-mirror/README.md

 # hub-mirror

-Action for mirroring repos between Hubs (like Github and Gitee)
+Github Actions for mirroring repos between Hubs (like Github and Gitee)
 Based on [this action](https://github.com/Yikun/hub-mirror-action)

 ### Feature